 The title is the translation of a line of a Dutch song called ‘Blauw’ or “Blue”.
-I was listening to it in my car yesterday, while is was on my way to the Covid 19 vaccination centre.
+I was listening to it in my car yesterday, while I was on my way to the Covid 19 vaccination centre.

-That particular stuck with me.
+That particular line stuck with me.
 That is exactly what I go through every time I do an article about the very young Holocaust victims.
 Seeing them, or rather seeing a picture of them, only takes a second but the thought last forever.
 I don’t how may seconds I have seen pictures of children, all I know there faces stay with me

 The picture above is of Rolf Dirk Ullmann, he was born on March 31,1943 in Westerbork, the Netherlands and was murdered in Auschwitz on October 8,1944.
 He was only about 18 months old.

 He was first transported to Theresienstadt on January 20,1944.
 On October 6,1944, he was transported to Auschwitz.
 He arrived on October 8, he was murdered.